 Pharmaceutical distribution and pharmacy supply agreements.
 We work with established pharmaceutical distributors and pharmacy suppliers to sell our products around the world.
-In Canada, we have entered into a definitive agreement to supply a major pharmacy chain and signed a collaboration agreement with Sandoz Canada Inc., or Sandoz Canada, a division of Novartis AG, or Novartis, to market our non-combustible products to health care practitioners and pharmacists and to co-develop new cannabis products.
+In Canada, we have entered into a definitive agreement to supply a major pharmacy chain and signed an exclusive, binding letter of intent with Sandoz Canada Inc., or Sandoz Canada, a division of Novartis AG, or Novartis, to market our non-combustible products to health care practitioners and pharmacists and to co-develop new cannabis products.
+The parties are currently performing their obligations under this letter of intent and working to finalize a definitive agreement.
 In Germany, we have partnered with Noweda eG Apothekergenossenschaft, or Noweda, a cooperative comprised of approximately 9,000 pharmacists with a network of 16,000 pharmacies throughout Germany and one of the largest wholesalers of pharmaceutical products in Germany.
 Elsewhere around the world, we have agreements with distributors in Argentina, Australia, Brazil, Chile, Croatia, Cyprus, the Czech Republic, New Zealand and South Africa, pursuant to which we are currently selling our products.
-We also have agreements in place with distributors in Brazil, Peru, Poland and Denmark, though our products are not currently available in these countries.
+We also have agreements in place with distributors in Brazil and Peru, though our products are not currently available in these countries.

 Adult-use supply agreements.
-In anticipation of adult-use legalization in Canada, we have negotiated agreements to supply certain provinces and territories with cannabis products, subject to the adoption of authorizing legislation.
-To date we have entered into definitive agreements to supply the province of Quebec, the territory of the Yukon, the Northwest Territories and the province of Manitoba and a memorandum of understanding to supply the province of British Columbia.
-We expect to announce additional supply agreements with government-owned corporations, or crown corporations, or private entities in Alberta and Ontario, as well as provinces in Atlantic Canada.
+In anticipation of adult-use legalization in Canada in 2018, we have negotiated agreements to supply certain provinces and territories with cannabis products, subject to the adoption of authorizing legislation.
+To date we have entered into definitive agreements to supply the province of Quebec and the territory of the Yukon as well as a letter of intent to supply the province of Manitoba.
+We are in the process of finalizing a definitive agreement with Manitoba.
+We expect to announce additional supply agreements with government-owned corporations, or crown corporations, or private entities in Alberta, British Columbia and Ontario, as well as provinces in Atlantic Canada.